scov8/TO-DO_List/README.md

 ### Run to execute the bot

-To run the command below, move in the TO-DO_List
+To run the command below, move in the TO-DO_List folder

       sudo bash execute.sh